wpdk/wpdk/doc/wsl.md

 The following have minor issues that can be resolved with workarounds:

-* Ubuntu 22.04 LTS - scripts/pkgdep/debian.sh needs updating with SPDK 22.05
+* Ubuntu 22.04 LTS - scripts/pkgdep/debian.sh needs updating for SPDK 22.05

 The following have been found not to work: